How (Not) to Use the Enneagram

 Don’t use your own type to excuse your behavior.
 The Enneagram isn’t there to allow you say „I’m an Eight, deal with it.“ It’s there precisely to allow you NOT to use your personality as a cop-out anymore.

 3. Don't tell people which type you think they are

 We know how big the temptation is, but don’t tell others what you think their Enneagram type is.
 First, you’ll rob them of the chance to find it out themselves, which greatly reduces the impact that moment can have.
 Secondly, you might simply be wrong, no matter how right you believe you are.
 In the best case, you’ll just confuse them.
 In the worst case, that’s the only information about the Enneagram they’ll ever get, and not only will they likely start identifying with their type (which is bad, as mentioned above), but, on top of that, they’ll identify with something that’s not even true.

 Don’t think that just because you know someone’s Enneagram type that you know everything about who they are and what they can and cannot do.
-For example, don’t assume that because someone is a Type Five that they can’t assume leadership or a Type One be gracious and forgiving, and so on.
+Just as an example, don’t assume that because someone is a type Five that they can’t assume leadership or that a type One can't be relaxed and cheerful and so on.

-Never use your knowledge of someone’s type to try to manipulate or exploit them.
-There’s really not much more to be said here.
-The Enneagram is there to love people better.
+This should be obvious even outside of the Enneagram.
+But we know the temptation is there for some people, so we'll spell it out: Never use your knowledge of someone’s type to try to manipulate or exploit them.
+Not really much more to be said here.
+The Enneagram is there to better love yourself and people.
 Go do that.

 If you’re in a group with people who don’t know the Enneagram, don’t make it the main subject.
 First, you’ll create an environment of „outsiders“ and „insiders“, which always sucks for any topic.
 Secondly, you’ll likely lower their enthusiasm to engage with the Enneagram the next time because you were such a jerk about it.